New universal operator approximation theorem for encoder-decoder architectures: Perspective from the compact-open topology

 \begin{theorem} Let $\X$ be a metric space and $\Y$ be a normed space which is at least one-dimensional.
 Then the following statements are equivalent. \begin{enumerate}[(i)] \item Every dense subset of $\CC(\X, \Y)$ is also sequentially dense (w.r.t. compact-open topology). \item $\X$ is hemicompact. \item $\CC(\X, \Y)$ equipped with the compact-open topology is a Fréchet-Urysohn space. \end{enumerate} \end{theorem} For $\Y=\R$ and separable, metrizable $\X$, this result has been derived in \cite[Corollary 3.7]{Osipov2018}, which easily extends to any finite dimensional $\Y$.
-In Theorem \ref{thm:dense_Frechet_hemicompact}, we also treat infinite-dimensional $\Y$.
-Further, for the case that $\X$ is a separable metric space and for certain metrizable spaces $\Y,$ equivalence between \ref{thm:dense_Frechet_hemicompact:ii} and \ref{thm:dense_Frechet_hemicompact:iii} has been shown in \cite[Theorem 3.4 and Remark 3.7]{Gabriyelyan2020}.
+In \Cref{thm:dense_Frechet_hemicompact}, we also treat infinite-dimensional $\Y$.
+Further, for the case that $\X$ is a separable metric space and for certain metrizable spaces $\Y,$ equivalence between \labelcref{thm:dense_Frechet_hemicompact:ii} and \labelcref{thm:dense_Frechet_hemicompact:iii} has been shown in \cite[Theorem 3.4, Remark 3.7]{Gabriyelyan2020}.